Shane Williams column: Gregor Townsend’s got his Glasgow Warriors battle-ready for Galway

 Having play-offs to aim for changed how teams approached the league and took some of the pressure off.
 Instead of just playing for top spot, you only had to get into the top four and then make sure you were playing your best rugby at the business end of the season.

 That’s exactly what we did in 2010.
-We suffered a lot during the autumn and Six Nations with so many call-ups and ended up having to play a lot of away games.
-We stayed out in Ireland because we had to play Ulster, Leinster and Munster in the space of 11 days.
+We suffered a lot during the and with so many call-ups and ended up having to play a lot of away games.
+We stayed out in because we had to play Ulster, Leinster and Munster in the space of 11 days.
 It became like being in a cup because we knew we pretty much had to win every game or we were out.

 We knew we were up against it but we had guys like James Hook, Jerry Collins and Mike Phillips and we all played our best rugby.
 We also came into the play-offs in good form and full of momentum and that counts for a lot when the title comes down to two games.